 We all have that voice in our heads.
 The one that whispers — or sometimes shouts: “You’re not good enough.
 You always mess things up.
 You’ll never get this right.”
 No matter how accomplished or kind you are, the inner critic knows your tender spots.
 It appears at work, in parenting, in relationships, in creative projects, and even in everyday choices.
 Most of us try to silence it, argue with it, or push it away.
-But the paradox is simple: the harder you fight your inner critic, the stronger it becomes.
+But the paradox is simple: the harder you fight your inner critic, the stronger it often becomes.

 In this article, you will learn a psychologist-designed 3-step approach to soften the critic using Acceptance & Commitment Therapy (ACT) and self-compassion — supported by AI-guided Gentle Prompt Flows you can copy into any AI chat today.
+Think of this as a calm, practical starting point: a little more space, a little more kindness, one small step.

 Why This Matters

 The inner critic isn’t random cruelty; it often began as a misguided attempt to protect you from failure or rejection.
 Over time, that protective voice hardened into judgment and shame.
 Because it is wired into your thought patterns, ignoring it rarely works.
-The more you resist, the louder it becomes — draining your energy, fueling anxiety, and crowding out creativity and connection.
+The more you resist, the louder it can become — draining your energy, fueling anxiety, and crowding out creativity and connection.

-As a psychologist, I hear this daily in practice.
-People blame themselves for having a harsh inner voice.
-But the critic is part of the human mind — not a personal flaw.
-A helpful image is this: thoughts are like clouds — some stormy, some soft — and you are the sky that holds them.
+A helpful image from ACT is this: thoughts are like clouds — some stormy, some soft — and you are the sky that holds them.
 When you remember that you are the sky, you can let the clouds pass without obeying every storm.

 The Science Behind It